koajs/kick-off-koa/exercises/error_handling/problem.md

 this.status = 404;
 ```

 Each Koa app is an EventEmitter instance.
-All errors uncaught by any middleware to `app.on('error', function (err, context) {})`.
+All errors uncaught by any middleware are sent to `app.on('error', function (err, context) {})`.
 This is useful for logging.
 However, if you create your own error handler (i.e. catching it), you will have to manually emit these events yourself.